-TIU5800 BUILDING AND CONSTRUCTION TECHNOLOGY 1

-Grade 11-12 Year 1 credit This course follows: Successful completion of IET Core and Teacher Recommendation
+TIU5800 BUILDING & CONSTRUCTION TECHNOLOGY 1 Grade 10-12 Year 1 credit Prerequisite: Successful completion of IET Core and Teacher Recommendation

 Features classroom and laboratory experiences that deal with building and construction technology.
 Learning activities include site selection, use of various leveling instruments, blueprint reading, use of building materials, foundation and floor framing, wall and ceiling framing, roof framing, and window, door, and interior wall finish.
-Shoes and pants are required to be worn at all times.
-A \$10.00 lab fee is required to help offset cost of individual take-home construction projects.
+Shoes and pants are required for all shop activities/labs.

-TIN5814 BUILDING & CONSTRUCTION TECHNOLOGY 2 Grade 12 1 credit Year

-This course follows: Successful completion of Building & Construction 1 and Teacher Recommendation
+TIN5814 BUILDING & CONSTRUCTION TECHNOLOGY 2 Grade 11-12 Year 1 credit Prerequisite: Successful completion of Building & Construction

-This level 2 course features advanced study of building construction technology.
+1 and Teacher Recommendation This level 2 course features advanced study of building construction technology.
 Students are provided with experiences in layout, fabrication, assembly, and installation of structural units.
 Also included are estimating and calculating costs, and quality control processes through simulated class and on-the-job experiences.
-Shoes are required to be worn at all times.
-A \$10.00 lab fee is required to help offset cost of individual take-home construction projects
+Shoes and pants are required for all shop activities/labs.